Preview of Major Advanced Scheduling Steps in New JAVELIN Release

 A record turnout of delegates at JAVELIN’s customer event saw a preview of the production control software’s forthcoming 2016 release.
 It included major enhancements to Advanced Scheduling, along with improvement to its CRM system, Configured Parts and a link to the world’s most powerful sheet metal CAD/CAM software, RADAN.

-Whilst Javelin, from Vero Software, brings out two new releases a year, customers typically update every two or three years and General Manager, Paul Holmes, said many of them were surprised to see how much additional functionality has been added since their last upgrade.
+Whilst JAVELIN, from Vero Software, brings out two new releases a year, customers typically update every two or three years and General Manager, Paul Holmes, said many of them were surprized to see how much additional functionality has been added since their last upgrade.

-“The 2016 release includes an Advanced Planning Board, enhancements to the CRM system and a link to our sister brand, Radan, Vero’s sheet metal CAD/CAM solution.
-There was keen interest in how we have developed Javelin’s powerful advanced scheduling, including a new interactive tool that visualises the results of the Advanced Scheduling Engine provided in the previous Javelin release (JAS), augmenting the ability to plan manufacturing to the second.”
+“The 2016 release includes an Advanced Planning Board, enhancements to the CRM system and a link to our sister brand, RADAN, Vero’s sheet metal CAD/CAM solution.
+There was keen interest in how we have developed JAVELIN’s powerful advanced scheduling, including a new interactive tool that visualizes the results of the Advanced Scheduling Engine provided in the previous JAVELIN release (JAS), augmenting the ability to plan manufacturing to the second.”

 Delegates were equally impressed by the fact that a large part of the bolt-on Configured Parts module, a chargeable module, is now available free in JAVELIN 2016 r1.

 The event also looked at JAVELIN’s future development path, with delegates being invited to contribute their suggestions as to how items such as remote access and mobile applications in particular, should be progressed.
 “And as JAVELIN is joining Vero’s customer support portal in 2016 we explained how customers can expect to interact with support engineers in the coming months.”